When was the last time you went to a movie and wanted to stay behind and watch it again?

 Asking questions without answering them.
 Will they get together?
 Who’s the killer?
 Can the planet be saved from the aliens / comet / zombies?

 Movies are the easiest to talk about because most people have seen them.

 THE MATRIX was amazing.
-The sequels were terrible.
+Both sequels were terrible.
 Why?
-They didn’t suffer from a lack of amazing special effects.
 Same writers and directors, same cast, same crew.
+Giant budget.

 I didn’t care about the last scene of the last MATRIX movie because I wasn’t watching it with some fanboy who could explain to me why the Oracle made a deal with the Architect or whoever, with the deal being the robots take stupid pills and declare a truce after Neo dies killing Agent Smith, when any five-year-old would know that if they continued to fight for three seconds, they’d wipe out the rebel humans once and for all.

 Maybe I’m too stupid to fully enjoy the ambiguity and philosophical BS involved.
-Or maybe the last movie sucked, and the fact that the first movie rocked, making the sucking of the second and third movies all the more painful.
+Or maybe the last movie sucked, and the fact that the first movie rocked, making the train wreck the second and third movies all the more painful.

 Neo is alive in the beginning and dead in the end.
 It’s a big leap, a real journey.
 We can roll with that.
 His death simply has to mean something other than preserving a bad status quo and an endless war.
 What are the stakes?
 Freedom vs. slavery.
 Life vs. death.
 Humans are slaves in the beginning.
 A good ending — a true leap — would have all the humans be free.